usngo/products/ads-api/README.md

     brew install gnu-sed

 ---
+### Before running the script: get an `ADS-API` token:

+- Create an ADS account and/or sign in: https://ui.adsabs.harvard.edu/user/account/login
+- Go to "acccount" -> "settings" -> "API Token"
+- Copy the value and paste it on the `token variable` inside the script (line 29)

+---
 ### Tentative to-do list:

 - [x] Add an `if` statement at the beginning testing whether 3 input arguments are given